evolvingstuff/vdw2/content/posts/low-vitamin-d-associated-with-cognition-in-women-who-were-5-years-older.md

 1. Carter GD, Carter R, Jones J, Berry J. How accurate are assays for 25-hydroxyvitamin D?
 Data from the international vitamin D external quality assessment scheme.
 Clin Chem 2004;50(11):2195–2197.
 CrossRef

 1. Ginde AA, Liu MC, Camargo CA, Jr. Demographic differences and trends of vitamin D insufficiency in the US population, 1988–2004.
 Arch Intern Med 2009;169(6):626–632.
-CrossRef  which is in <a href="/posts/overview-deficiency-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Deficiency of vitamin D">Overview Deficiency of vitamin D</a>
+CrossRef  which is in [Overview Deficiency of vitamin D](/posts/overview-deficiency-of-vitamin-d)